Windore/mtc/README.md

 #### Remove

 Remove an item.
 The app will ask for an id.
-Each item of a type has an unique numerical id.
+Each item of a type has a unique numerical id.
 You can get the id with the `show` command.
 Note that the id may change for an item when syncing.

 ```
 mtc remove <type> <id>